 Fuji Roubaix 1.1 Review

 Fuji’s purpose for the Roubaix 1.1 was to create an aluminum-framed bike that was one of the lightest on the market without sacrificing the bike’s durability and responsiveness.
-This bike is the lightest one in our roundup, thanks to its frame technology that uses less material than most aluminum frames.
+As a result, this bike is the lightest one in our roundup, thanks to its frame technology that uses less material than most aluminum frames.

-The A6-SL super-butted 6066 aluminum frame is Fuji's way of keeping the bike as light as possible while maintaining its strength and responsiveness.
-The frame is a step up from the company's lower-budget aluminum frames, using less material in areas where stress isn't usually a factor and butting the frame in areas where it needs it most, like the front fork and tubes, to improve its stiffness and strength.
+The A6-SL super-butted 6066 aluminum frame is Fuji’s way of keeping the bike as light as possible while maintaining its strength and responsiveness.
+The frame is a step up from the company’s lower-budget aluminum frames, transitioning materials to areas of the frame where it needs it most, like the front fork and tubes improve its stiffness and strength.

 Pros